BrandenStoberReal/CareerCanvas/TEMPLATES.md

 | `{{resumeSummary}}` | `professional-summary` |

 ## Dynamic Macros
+**This section only applies to resumes!
+Dynamic macros do not exist in CVs!**

 ### Dynamic Macro Implementation
 Dynamic macros are used to create a list of items that are repeated for each item in the list.
 For example, the `{{jobTitle}}` macro will be replaced with the job title of each job in the user's work history.